 Raw food is nutrient dense.
 A general rule is that your dog will consume about 3% of his/her body weight each day or approximately 1 patty per 10 lbs of weight daily, although feeding will vary with age and activity level.
 For puppies, feed up to twice the adult maintenance amount.
 For pregnant and nursing females, feed up to three times the adult maintenance amount.
 Visit our Feeding Calculator below for more detailed feeding guidelines.

 Cats are obligate carnivores and thrive on a meat-rich diet.
-Your cat’s food consumption will also depend on his/her weight and activity level.
+Your cat’s food consumption will depend on his/her weight and activity level.
 An adult cat will consume approximately 4-6 ounces (or two to three frozen sliders) each day.
 Use our feeding guide chart to determine the appropriate amount for your cat's consumption.